Athene (research center)

 ATHENE, formerly Center for Research in Security and Privacy (CRISP), is the national research center for IT security and privacy in Germany and the largest research center for IT security in Europe.
 The research center is located in Darmstadt and deals with key issues of IT security in the digitization of government, business and society.

 ATHENE established a new research area in IT security research, the IT security of large systems, which is the focus of its research.
 Up to now, isolated aspects such as individual protocols or encryption methods have mostly been investigated.
 Research into the IT security of large systems should lead to a measurable increase in IT security.
 The research spectrum ranges from basic research to application.

 Director of ATHENE is Michael Waidner.

 Organisation

-ATHENE is an institution of the Fraunhofer Society and an alliance of the Fraunhofer Institute for Secure Information Technology (Fraunhofer SIT), the Fraunhofer Institute for Computer Graphics Research (Fraunhofer IGD), the Technische Universität Darmstadt (TU Darmstadt) and the Darmstadt University of Applied Sciences (h_da).
-All institutions are based in Darmstadt.
+ATHENE is an institution of the Fraunhofer Society, involving the Fraunhofer Institute for Secure Information Technology (Fraunhofer SIT) and the Fraunhofer Institute for Computer Graphics Research (Fraunhofer IGD), as well as the Technische Universität Darmstadt (TU Darmstadt), Goethe University Frankfurt am Main and Darmstadt University of Applied Sciences (h_da).

+It is one of three centres of excellence for IT security funded by the Federal Ministry of Research, Technology and Space (BMFTR), and serves as the National Research Centre for Applied Cybersecurity.

-ATHENE is funded by the Federal Ministry of Education and Research (BMBF) and the Hessian Ministry of Higher Education, Research and the Arts (HMWK).
+ATHENE is funded by the Federal Ministry of Research, Technology and Space (BMFTR) and the Hessian Ministry of Higher Education, Research and the Arts (HMWK).

-Research themes

-The following research themes have emerged under the main topic IT security of large systems.
-The institute conducts research on analysis techniques for large software systems and the design of mechanisms for securing sensitive data.
-The idea behind the latter is privacy by design.
-In addition, the institute conducts research on fundamental engineering issues of securing critical infrastructures and develops analysis techniques for increasing the security of mobile platforms and methods for measuring IT security and data protection.
+Board

+The Athene Board comprises representatives from the following institutions: